-Integrating into a corporate DNS zone
+Integrating with a corporate DNS zone

 - Configure the DNS server.